johannschopplich/utils/README.md

 ### Emitter

-Simple and tiny event emitter library for JavaScript.
+Simple and tiny event emitter library, based on [nanoevents](https://github.com/ai/nanoevents).

-`createEmitter` accepts interface with event name to listener argument types mapping:
+`createEmitter` accepts an interface with event names and their arguments.
+It returns an emitter object with the `emit` and `on` methods.

 ```ts
 import { createEmitter } from 'utilful'